Dips made with cream cheese is about making tasty, healthy sauces to go on salads and crackers.

 Midmorning: Tea or coffee with two teaspoons of sugar, or worse a cola, and a sweet biscuit.

-Lunch: White bread sandwich with syrup or something sweet.
+Lunch: White bread sandwich with syrup or something sweet, or processed meat.

-Supper: Pasta, potato or white rice dish and a sweet dessert.
+Supper: Pasta, potato or white rice dish, red meat and a sweet dessert.

 That's a recipe for obesity, insulin resistance and cardiovascular disease.

 Hummus interestingly has the lowest Glycemic Index on the chart (GI=6).
-That's because it's a carbohydrate combined with vegetable protein (from the chickpeas), and added fat from olive oil and tahini.
+That's because it is a carbohydrate combined with vegetable protein (from the chickpeas), and added fat from olive oil and tahini.

 What's so special about PARSLEY?
 Scroll down ...
-CHIROPRACTIC HELP WHIPLASH and THE JOINTS OF LUSCHKA ...parsley.
+Chiropractic Help: WHIPLASH and THE JOINTS OF LUSCHKA.

 This is a favourite Mediterranean dish combining the cholesterol lowering properties of eggplant, the blood pressure lowering properties of sesame, the anti inflammatory properties of olive oil, and parsley, a great source of vitamin K (bruise easily?) and the vitamins and minerals need to keep your toxic homocysteine levels in check.

 Bread gets bad press for a number of reasons; it's loaded with salt and chemicals.
 Some folk are allergic to gluten.
 It has a high glycemic index which means it's fattening and is complete banned if your are banting.
 It gives others quite serious indigestion, especially if eaten at night with a soup.

-There is an alternative; using a bread machine it takes less than five minutes, plus five hours, of course.
+There is an alternative; using a bread machine it takes less than ten minutes, plus five hours, of course.

-To my mind, it's all about whatever else you are eating; follow the orthodox Banting diet, very high in red meat and animal fat and you'll be in serious trouble, despite the weight loss and better blood glucose control.
-More cancer instead.
-Eat plenty of your organic greens and yellows, and legumes and you're probably fine.
+To my mind, it is all about whatever else you are eating; follow the orthodox Banting diet, very high in red meat and animal fat and you will be in serious trouble, despite the weight loss and better blood glucose control.
+You will have more cancer instead.
+Eat plenty of your organic greens and yellows, and legumes and you will probably be fine.

 Therein lies the problem with conventional banting; legumes like chickpeas and carbohydrates like butternut, despite their low glycemic index, are completely banned; in my humble opinion it's extremely dangerous to cut the carotenes out of the diet.

-So, follow our modified Banting diet, making sure that it's rich in greens too, and you can have your dips made with cream cheese on low GI bread and eat it!
+So, follow our modified Banting diet, making sure that it is rich in greens too, and you can have your dips made with cream cheese on low GI bread and eat it!